FAIR Manuscripts Guide

 • Insurance scheduling usually needs replacement-oriented framing, plus enough description and photography for a carrier to understand what is actually being insured.

-Strong intake materials help the specialist decide whether the assignment can begin remotely, whether an on-site review is needed, and how to price the scope accurately.
+Strong intake materials help the specialist decide whether the assignment can begin remotely, whether on-site review is needed, and how to price the scope accurately.

 • Provide overview photographs of boxes, folders, albums, or files first, then representative close-ups of the strongest items, signatures, dates, and any notable content pages.